Motorcycle Test Tips

 Leaving a car length allows for a safer shallow angle for viewing road ahead

-Along with the hazards already associated with moving off, with an angle start your view ahead is likely to be restricted due to the vehicle you have stopped behind.
 When you stop behind a parked vehicle, leave a good cars length between you and the parked vehicle.
 Unless it’s a very wide road, you’ll likely need to move off at an angle around the parked vehicle on the opposite side of the road.

 Leaving a car length between you and the parked vehicle means you can move off at a more shallow angle, giving you a better view of the road ahead and also no need to have your front wheel jutting out into the road creating a hazard which is more likely to happen when moving off at a steep angle.
-If you do stop too close behind a vehicle, you can of course wheel yourself backwards, but it’s always best to avoid unnecessary situations, plus there’s always a chance someone could stop behind you, which will limit your distance for manoeuvring backwards.

 Always remember that motorcyclists are harder to see than larger vehicles.
 Prepare for car doors being opened in front of you.
 When moving off, leave sufficient room between you and the parked cars just in case anyone opens their car door.